-Healthy blood clotting is crucial to maintain a healthy circulatory system.
+Healthy blood clotting is crucial for maintaining healthy circulation and cardiovascular health.
 Conditions that increase your risk for dangerous blood clots include smoking, sedentary lifestyle, diabetes, obesity, family history of blood clots, cardiovascular disease, cancer and flying on airplanes.
 Blood clots account for 80% of strokes because they impede circulation of blood and nutrients to the brain anywhere in the body where they might become a problem.
 Blood clots in the back of the legs is called deep vein thrombosis, and can be extremely painful.
 If the blood clots dislodge and begin circulating through the blood stream, they can travel to the lungs.
 If that happens it’s called a pulmonary embolus.

 Why NattoPine Dissolves the Competition

 **Nattokinase is an extract from a Natto, a Japanese food from fermented soybeans.
-Nattokinase promotes healthy blood clotting by preventing and breaking up clots.
-NattoPine contains the highest dose of nattokinse of any product.
-NattoPine also contains powerful antioxidants from pine bark extract to protect blood vessels from damaging free radicals.
+Nattokinase promotes healthy blood clotting and circulation.*

-NattoPine’s ingredients were shown in a clinical trial to reduce the risk of deep vein thrombosis by and leg swelling.
-In the clinical trial nearly 10% of people not taking the nattokinase and pine bark extract combination experienced a deep vein thrombosis versus none of those taking the dietary supplement.
-In other words, blood clots were prevented in 100% of people taking NattoPine’s formula.
-Those taking nattokinase and pine bark extract also had a 27% decrease in risk of leg swelling (edema).
+‡Results based on a published human clinical trial (Angiology.2003;54(5):531-539).
+These doses of nattokinase and pine bark extract reduced blood clot formation that could cause deep vein thrombosis and leg swelling.
+In the clinical trial, nearly 10% of people who didn’t take the nattokinase and pine bark extract combination experienced a blood clot versus none of those taking the dietary supplement.
+In other words, the combination of nattokinase and pine bark extract promoted healthy blood clotting and circulation in 100% of people who took the nutrients.
+Those taking nattokinase and pine bark extract also had a 27% decrease in leg swelling (edema).*

 Nattokinase and Pine Bark Extract Citations